hkauhanen/sanguche/README.md

 # sanguche

+IMPORTANT FIXME/TODO: need to swap the order of parts 1 and 2, as the dataset creation for phylogenetic analysis depends on the files created in the `tmp` directory in the sandwichness analysis!!!

 Data analysis code for the paper:

 > Deepthi Gopal, Henri Kauhanen, Christopher Kitching, Tobias Galla & Ricardo Bermúdez-Otero (in prep.)
 Contact helps dispreferred combinations of typological features to survive: geospatial evidence.
 Manuscript, Universities of Uppsala, Konstanz, Manchester, and the Balearic Isles.